25 January 2023

 If you or your partner are planning to take time away from work when your child arrives, or you’re already on parental leave, it might help to locate any lost super and consolidate it all in one place.
 This could save you on fees, avoid duplicate insurance policies, and make it a little easier to get visibility of your balance.
 Knowing how much you have makes it easier to decide if you’ll need to top up your balance while you’re not working, or working less.

 Do you know how many super accounts you have?
 If you’ve had more than one job, you could have ‘lost’ super.
-According to the Australian Tax Office (ATO), Australians had amassed $13.8 billion in lost and unclaimed super as of June 20201.
+According to the Australian Tax Office (ATO), Australians had amassed $16 billion in lost and ATO-held super as of 30 June 20221.

 Find any lost super

 Doing a simple super search could help track down any money that belongs to you.
 You can find any lost super you may have using the ATO online services through myGov.
-Alternatively, if you’re an AustralianSuper member – and give the Fund consent to use your Tax File Number (TFN) – we can help track down your lost super.
+Alternatively, if you’re an AustralianSuper member, you can search for lost super by logging into your account and we can help track down your lost super.

 If you do find lost super, you might want to consider consolidating those accounts into one.